dandgerson/jabba-screep/README.md

 # Jabba Screep

-Jabba Screep is the experimental expirience with node js and roguelike style
+Jabba Screep is experimental experience with node js and roguelike style

-## RoadMap to implementation
+## Implementation RoadMap

 - [x] log the keypress
 - [x] save the characters into `src/characters/{characterName}`